 Anyway, get online and support a small business near you by taking up a yoga or exercise course.
-Check out Lucy Lou Yoga and see what you could be doing to protect your well-being – Lucy is passionate about helping people heal and regularly posts some helpful tips.
+Check out Lucy Lou Yoga and see what you could be doing to protect your well-being – Lucy is passionate about helping people heal and regularly posts some helpful tips and videos.

 And apart from exercise and physical stuff, there are probably hundreds of new skills you could learn.
 Learning sharpens the mind and helps keep you on a positive track.
 Doing nothing tends to drag us down in despair especially at this time when we can feel so powerless.
 I recently taught myself to crochet – thanks to youtube! – and have been creating all sorts of weird and wonderful things – some good enough for my Etsy shop, others good enough to be unraveled!
 So how about learning to:

 -Play an instrument – is there a guitar lurking in the attic you’ve been meaning to play with?
 Or even a recorder (school memories here) can inspire you to make music.

 -Or learn a needlecraft skill – knitting, dressmaking, crocheting, embroidery etc; Make a gift for a family member or friend.
 A homemade gift is always appreciated and covers so many areas of our well-being – inspiration, creativity, motivation, gratitude etc;

 -Try out some traditional skills like basket-making, wood carving or macrame or get really super good at creating nourishing healthy meals.